arnaudleclerc/arnaudleclerc/README.md

 ### Hi there 👋

-I'm currently on parental leave, please forgive me if I'm not fast to react!

 Check out some of my repositories :

 - [ng-azure-maps](https://github.com/arnaudleclerc/ng-azure-maps) : An Angular wrapper around the Azure Maps Control